dudzmiko/dudzmiko/README.md

 <h2>👨‍💻 About me</h2>

-I'm 18 years old, programming and electronics enthusiast.
+I'm 19 years old, programming and electronics enthusiast.

-I am currently working as a freelancer and still learning new things.
+My work currently involves R&D of software responsible for real-time image processing.
+In my spare time I am a web developer.

+The words that describe me are a young, ambitious programmer-fanatic who is constantly learning new things.

 :mailbox: **Contact me:**